 There is a standard library, it is only ok.

 core seem to be the go to std libary replacements.
 And

-they literally do replace--override--aspects of the default standard library,
+they quite literally do replace sections of the standard library, versus a

 opam, per usual.

 Edit: non-mutating stdlib replacement modules are available as well, such as

 printf?
 I've seen some hints that there may be

 tooling for emacs users?
 I've looked at the VSCode extensions, and there are

 some promising work out there, but they aren't compatible with